 The company has elected Cumulative catch-up method for transition to the new accounting standard.
 The Cumulative catch-up method requires lessee to discount its future lease payments by its incremental borrowing rate.
-The company has used 10% p.a as its incremental borrowing for discounting all future lease payments to be made.
+The company has used 10% p.a as used by its Holding Company (CPL) as discounting rate.